iamMichaelSmith/Googletextapp/README.md

   5. Set permissions (public access settings should be configured based on your use case).
   6. Click **Create bucket** to finalize.

+### 4. Connect to the EC2 Instance and Set Up Environment
 - **Connect to the EC2 Instance**:
   1. Open a terminal or command prompt.
   2. Use the following command to SSH into your instance: